 The 17th century was also important for the development of the first car in the world.
 A Dutch inventor, Christiaan Huygens, developed an engine that worked by air pressure.
 Its production is by the explosion of a powder charge.

 Denis Papin of France developed a model engine on the basis of the vacuum principle, using the condensation of steam to generate the vacuum.
 An air engine was patented in England in 1799, and a grid of compressor stations was proposed to service vehicles in England.
 An air-powered vehicle is said to have been produced at the beginning of the 19th century.

-There were many other inventors and engine designers who were also working hard to create the world’s the first successful car.
+There were many other inventors and engine designers who were also working hard to create the world’s first successful car.
 Among them, Hayden Wischett designed the car powered by the de Rivaz engine.
-He develope it in 1803.
+He developed it in 1803.
 Samuel Brown invented the first industrially applied internal combustion engine in 1823.
-Siegfried Marcus developed a combustion engine powered pushcart in 1870.
+Siegfried Marcus developed a combustion engine-powered pushcart in 1870.
 Marcus further enhanced his work and created a two-cycle combustion engine.

 Marcus also invented many parts which were very useful for the first car in the world.
 These components include the carburetor and clutch.
 And these components are the integral parts of modern cars.

 The historic moment was when Carl Benz created the most practical world’s first car.
 On January 29, 1886, Carl Benz requested the patent for his “vehicle powered by a gas engine”.
 The patent number 37435 is the birth certificate of the first automobile in the world.
 In July 1886 the German newspapers reported on the first public outing of the three-wheeled Benz Patent Motor Car model no. 1.
 This was the beginning that shaped the world transport system in a new direction.